 Perhaps the first I ever sampled many years ago was a citrusy orange and pineapple version.
 Back in those days, canned pineapple juice and even frozen orange juice showed up in a lot of recipes.

-There are many different versions of Newfoundland Christmas Slush now to be found but Spouse and I are still partial to the original combination of flavours that we knew from the beginning.
+There are many different versions of Newfoundland Christmas Slush now to be found.
+However, Spouse and I are still partial to the original combination of flavours that we knew from the beginning.

-Most people, when serving it though, will use a portion of the slushy base in a tall glass, topped up with club soda, ginger ale or lemon lime soda.
+Most people, when serving it though, will use a portion of the slushy base in a tall glass.
+Then, it’s topped up with club soda, ginger ale or lemon lime soda.

-You can easily vary the amount of icy slush to use in each glass to suit personal preference and to control the alcohol content by adding more or less of the mix.
+You can easily vary the amount of icy slush to use in each glass.
+This can be to suit personal preference and to control the alcohol content by adding more or less of the mix.